ls-paulattara/APDC/README.md

 - Backend: Firebase Functions
 - Reports Storage: Firebase Storage (working but not being used due to customer changing their mind)
 - Hosting: Firebase Hosting

-- This site was created using Firebase as a back-end for authentication, user db, cloud functions, and hosting.
-O the front-end, React, along with [Semantic UI for React](https://react.semantic-ui.com/)
+This Web App was created using Firebase as a back-end for authentication, user db, orders db, cloud functions, and hosting.
+The front-end was made in [React](https://reactjs.org/), along with [Semantic UI for React](https://react.semantic-ui.com/)

 ### Hosting

-The web app is deployed using Firebase hosting.
+The web app was deployed using Firebase hosting.

 The official reporting application for the live account (store ID: 648564) is available [here](https://au-pied-de-cochon.web.app/).